 Go Back Up

-Is your organization ready for 2024?
-You have a lot on your plate as an employer or human resources professional.
-Staying compliant with federal, state, and local laws is essential.
-But with all of the dates, deadlines, and regulations, it can be challenging to remember all your compliance obligations.
+Is your organization ready for 2025?
+As an employer or human resources professional, ensuring your business is staying compliant with federal, state, and local laws is essential.
+But with all of the dates, deadlines, and regulations, it can be challenging to remember all your compliance obligations—especially if you’re balancing other important responsibilities.

-This article outlines the key human resource compliance deadlines for 2024 and explains what each requirement entails.
+To help, we’ve outlined the key human resource compliance deadlines for 2025.
+We also explain what each requirement entails.

-While the table below is a good tool to remind yourself of the HR and business deadlines, it isn’t a complete list, and deadlines are subject to change.
+While the table below is a good tool to remind yourself of the HR and business deadlines, it isn’t a complete list.
+Deadlines are also subject to change.
 Always check with official government websites for up-to-date deadlines and information.

 The table below provides a summary of the essential compliance deadlines you need to know: